 Assuming $A_0, B_0>0$, and $V_2>0$,\footnote{ As reported in Ref.~\cite{Wolf:2025jed}, cosmological observations seem to favour $V_2<0$, in contrast to the exponential potential often employed in quintessence scenarios \cite{Barreiro:1999zs}.
 Because the prefactor of the gradient term is positive in both formalisms, as explained further in Sec.~\ref{sec:apps}, the scalar field would then exhibit not a monotonic exponential suppression, but rather an oscillatory modulation.} the solution is

 where $m_{\varphi}$ is the effective mass of the scalar field $\varphi$,

 We imposed $\varphi\to 0$ as $r\rightarrow \infty$ to discard the growing solution.
 The remaining constant of integration was then fixed by the delta-function matching condition at the origin, obtained by integrating the field equation over a small sphere around $r=0$.
-The screening length is given by $1/m_{\varphi}$, and depends on the formalism through $\delta_{\textrm{P}}$.
+The screening\footnote{In this work, the word ``screening'' is used in a specific sense to refer to Yukawa suppression.
+Indeed, the effective mass $m_\varphi$ of the scalar field perturbation is a constant that does not depend on the ambient matter density.
+Therefore, other types of mechanisms, such as chameleon \cite{Khoury:2003aq,Khoury:2003rn}, symmetron \cite{Hinterbichler:2010es,Hinterbichler:2011ca}, or Vainshtein \cite{Vainshtein:1972sx} screening, lie beyond the scope of the present work.} length is given by $1/m_{\varphi}$, and depends on the formalism through $\delta_{\textrm{P}}$.
 Moreover, in the Palatini formulation ($\delta_{\textrm{P}} =1$), Newton's constant drops out of the effective mass of the field, which is instead determined by the ratio $V_2/B_0$; in this sense, $m_{\varphi}$ takes on the same form as in General Relativity (GR) with a non-canonical scalar field.